Enzoic for Active Directory Technical Docs

 The installer is available via both an MSI and an EXE file type.
 The .exe version installs the necessary version of the .NET Framework if it is not already available on your server.
 If in doubt, you should use the .exe installer file.

-Link to download the most current version:
+Link to download the most current version (Domain Controllers must all run the same version):

 Enzoic for Active Directory needs to run on each domain controller; however, it only needs to be configured once.
 All configuration settings (with the exception of the optional proxy settings) are stored in Active Directory and automatically shared with all instances of that domain.